ray-project/ray/doc/source/projects.rst

 Project file format (project.yaml)
 ----------------------------------

-A project file contains all information, including cluster configuration, environment and dependencies, and inputs required to run a project.
+A project file contains everything required to run a project.
+This includes a cluster configuration, the environment and dependencies for the application, and the specific inputs used to run the project.

 Here is an example for a minimal project format: